lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 HashComposite-ML-DSA.Sign (sk, M, ctx, PH) -> (signature)

 Explicit Input:
-     sk                 Composite private key conisting of signing private keys for each component.
+     sk                 Composite private key consisting of signing private keys for each component.

      M                  The Message to be signed, an octet string